shearwaterintl/typeform_data/README.md

   - At the moment, this gem has no runtime dependencies.
   - We've only tested this gem against Ruby 2.3.
 I'm not sure whether it works with older versions.
   - Under the hood, the object relationships are implemented by storing a reference to a config object containing your API key.
 This is what allows you to say `answer.typeform.responses` and ultimately make an API call originating from a `TypeformData::Typeform::Answer` without having to pass in a reference to a client or your API key (again).
-To avoid leaking your API key, make sure to clear out the `@config` reference if you add functionality to serialize any of the objects!
-We've already done some work here: if you call `Marshal.dump` on a `TypeformData::ValueClass`, we only serialize attributes, and not the `@config` object.
+To avoid leaking your API key, make sure to clear out the `@config` reference if you add new serialization functionality!
+(We've already handled this for `Marshal#dump`.)

 ### Installation